Deploying apps

 var connectionString = appEnv.getServiceURL("SERVICE NAME");

-var client = new pg.Client(connectionString);
+var client = new pg.Client({ connectionString, ssl: true });

 client.connect();